Corel VideoStudio Pro and QuickTime, a Workaround

 The only downside is that the QT UI pops up as it is working – I haven’t looked but I suspect I can’t get around this.
 Oh well, this should suffice until Corel gets their act together.

-One thought on “Corel VideoStudio Pro and QuickTime, a Workaround
+2 responses to “Corel VideoStudio Pro and QuickTime, a Workaround”